 The Chancellor has delegated the authority for the use of the UC Berkeley name and Berkeley seal to the Vice Chancellors, with respect to their areas of jurisdiction.
-Authority for use of the name, seal, and trademarks in business and commercial areas has been delegated to the Vice Chancellor, Business and Administrative Services, who has redelegated this authority to the Office of Business Contracts and Brand Protection (BCBP).
+Authority for use of the name, seal, and trademarks in business and commercial areas has been delegated to the Vice Chancellor of Administration, who has redelegated this authority to the Office of Business Contracts and Brand Protection (BCBP).

 The Licensing Manager for the Office of Business Contracts and Brand Protection is responsible for reviewing and authorizing: